oracle/graal/substratevm/DEBUGINFO.md

 Sources for application classes are retrieved from source jar files or source directories derived from entries in the classpath.
-Retrieved files are cached under subdirectory sources/src, using the package name of the associated class to define the directory hierarchy in which the source is located (e.g. class org.my.foo.Foo has its source file cached as sources/src/org/my/foo/Foo.java).
+Retrieved files are cached under subdirectory sources, using the package name of the associated class to define the directory hierarchy in which the source is located (e.g. class org.my.foo.Foo has its source file cached as sources/org/my/foo/Foo.java).

 The lookup scheme for cached Application sources varies depending upon what is found in each classpath entry.
 Given a jar file entry like